Perfect all-kill

-Perfect all-kill (abbreviated as PAK) is a music chart achievement in South Korea where a song simultaneously places at number one on the real-time, daily, and weekly components of iChart, a chart ranking aggregator of all major South Korean music streaming services operated by the South Korean web entertainment publisher Instiz Corporation, the operator of the Instiz web forum.
+A perfect all-kill (abbreviated as PAK) occurs when a song simultaneously places at number one on the real-time, daily, and weekly components of iChart, which tracks South Korean music streaming services. iChart is run by Instiz Corporation, the South Korean web entertainment publisher that also operates the Instiz web forum.

 The term "perfect all-kill" was first used when the song "Nagging" by IU featuring Seulong ranked at number one on all Korean music charts in June 2010.
 Although Instiz iChart was launched in March 2010, it does not list 2010 records.
-The artist that holds the record for the highest number of songs to achieve a PAK is IU with 22 songs.
+The artist that holds the record for the highest number of songs to achieve a PAK is IU with 21 songs.
 The song with the most hourly PAKs is "Golden" by Ejae, Audrey Nuna, and Rei Ami as the group Huntrix with 1,484 PAKs.
-"Celebrity" by IU holds the record for a solo act with 462 PAKs.
+"Good Goodbye" by Hwasa holds the record for a solo act with 750 PAKs.

 iChart

-The Instiz iChart is the first and only South Korean online music chart that aggregates the rankings of all major music streaming services in South Korea, including Melon, Genie, Bugs!, Vibe, Flo, and YouTube Music which provide real-time, daily, and weekly data.
-The iChart has its own real-time and weekly rankings based on points given to songs.
-The iChart is considered transparent as it calculates scores based on various agencies' ranking data, and updates its real-time and daily charts accordingly.
+The Instiz iChart aggregates the real-time, daily, and weekly rankings of major music streaming services in South Korea, including Melon, Genie, Bugs!, Vibe, Flo, and YouTube Music, producing its own real-time and weekly rankings based on points given to songs.
 The users can also visit the source agencies' websites directly to compare rankings.
 The records may be accessed by the public for three months.

 History

-Before 2015, the iChart aggregated scores from ten music service providers; these ten agencies were Melon, Mnet, Bugs!, Olleh, Soribada, Genie, Naver, Daum, Cyworld, and Monkey3.
-In February 2017, major domestic music distributors such as Melon, Bugs Genie, Mnet, Soribada, Naver Music, and Monkey3 changed their streaming calculation to real-time graphics only between 12pm and 6pm.
-This meant that anything that was released outside of this time period would not count towards the chart until 1pm the following day.
-This major change was reported as a measure in music chart searches largely reflecting a song's popularity.
+Before 2015, the iChart aggregated scores from ten music service providers: Melon, Mnet, Bugs!, Olleh, Soribada, Genie, Naver, Daum, Cyworld, and Monkey3.
+In February 2017, major domestic music distributors changed their streaming calculation to real-time graphics only between 12pm and 6pm.
+This meant that anything that was released outside of this time would not count towards the chart until 1pm the following day.
 In May 2017, Olleh and Monkey3 were excluded from the Instiz iChart ranking calculation and Naver Music's score doubled.
 In February 2019, Flo was added to iChart.
 In October 2019, Mnet discontinued its service and merged with Genie, and was later removed from the chart.
 Naver Music has also been removed and replaced with Naver VIBE.

 In May 2020, Melon made some changes to its real-time ranking calculation.
 The chart changed from rankings based on hourly usage per song to a chart calculated based on the number of unique listeners.
 Streams and downloads from the last 24 hours were calculated instead of the last hour.